Stem Cell Transplantation

 - Reduced-intensity transplantation (also called non-myeloablative or mini-allogeneic transplantation) is a type of allogeneic transplantation.
 Compared with a standard allogeneic transplant, a reduced-intensity transplant uses lower doses of chemotherapy and/ or radiation to prepare the patient for the transplant.

-Learn more about the stem cell transplantation process and what to expect.
+Learn more about the cellular therapy process and what to expect.